naichenardi/device-manager/README.md

 - Java 21 https://jdk.java.net/21/)
 - Gradle (https://gradle.org/install/) or use the included `gradlew`/`gradlew.bat` wrapper
-- Docker & Docker Compose (for running the MySQL database)
+- Docker & Docker Compose (for running the MySQL database and/or the application)

 ## Running the Database